Arizona State Bird

 • Fledge: 19-23 days after hatching

-• Longevity Record: 6 Years and 4 months (according to USGS Bird Banding Lab)
+• Longevity Record: 6 Years and 4 months (according to USGS Bird Banding Lab).

-The cactus wren was chosen as the Arizona state bird by the Arizona Legislature in 1931.
+The Cactus Wren was chosen as the Arizona state bird by the Arizona Legislature in 1931.
 It remained Arizona's only official wildlife representative until 1985.
 During March of 1985 (Wildlife Month), school children around the state cast over 120,000 votes to elect other Arizona official wildlife representatives in an Arizona Game and Fish Department sponsored election.
-As part of its 1986 legislative package, the Department submitted the four winning species to the Arizona State Legislature for formal adoption.
-Today the cactus wren is joined as the Arizona state bird by the ringtail, Arizona trout, ridgenose rattlesnake, and Arizona tree frog to represent Arizona as the official state wildlife.
+As part of its 1986 legislative package, the Department of Fish and Game submitted the four winning species to the Arizona State Legislature for formal adoption.

 Some other unique Arizona birds include the greater roadrunner, gila woodpecker, acorn woodpecker, crissal thrasher, curve-billed thrasher, pyrrhuloxia, vermillion flycatchers and blue peach-faced lovebird.